Monday Evening Broadcast - 8 PM

 Robert Aubry Davis explores the sources and mainstreams of European music for the thousand years before the birth of Bach.
 Enjoy an encore broadcast Mondays at noon.

 Each week Bill explores a different theme in classical music with illuminating commentary and musical examples, over the course of time sampling from all genres and eras of classical music.
-This week: "Robert Schumann" - A musical biography of the torrid life of one of Germany’s early romantics.
+This week: "It Takes Two to Tango" - Remarkable performances of musicians working in tandem playing Bach, Beethoven, and Mozart.

 The Piano Matters - Wednesdays at 3 PM and Sundays at noon (And catch up with past webcasts anytime)